Gym defies shutdown order and reopens in New Jersey

-The coronavirus shutdown is impacting Atilis Gym in Bellmawr.
-The owners reopened Monday against the governor's orders.
+"We would like to get all the support we can all day long.
+We would love to fill the parking lot by 8 a.m. and allow members in, in accordance to the safe distancing guidelines, to get their workout in in a timely fashion, and have them stick around all day as a sign of solidarity for our rights as citizens," he said.

-"We truly believe that if we don't do this, in the end, we will have zero rights and no say in what happens," said Frank Trumbetti, the co-owner of the gym.
+Trumbetti said he is proposing an organized peaceful reopening of the state, not just his gym.

-Trumbetti posted the video following the staff's decision to defy state orders and risk arrests by opening the gym's doors.
+"We truly believe that if we don't do this in the end, we will have zero rights and no say in what happens," he said.

 "The government has failed at protecting our rights and failed at protecting our health.
 We are proposing an organized peaceful reopening of the state, not just our business, "Trumbetti said in the video.